trivule/trivule/contributing.md

-## Contribute to our project
+## Contribute Trivule

-We welcome contributions from the community to improve our project.
+We welcome contributions from the community to improve `Trivule`.
 If you encounter problems, have ideas for improvements or would like to make changes to the code, please follow the steps below to contribute.

 ### Open issues

-If you encounter problems or have ideas for improvement, feel free to open an issue on our GitHub repository.
+If you encounter problems or have ideas for improvement, feel free to open an issue [here](https://github.com/trivule/trivule/issues).
 Be sure to provide as much detail as possible, including screenshots or sample code, to help us understand and resolve the issue.

 ### Submit Pull Requests